jakubzapletal/meetup-lottery/README.md

 This mini PHP application provides simple lottery based on RSVPed members of some [Meetup.com](http://www.meetup.com/) event.

+Results are saved in session, so no database is required.
+The app allows export results into CSV file everytime you want.

 ## Requirements

 For run a lottery you need your API Key from [https://secure.meetup.com/meetup_api/key/](https://secure.meetup.com/meetup_api/key/) and ID of event, which you can find in URL of the event.